 APA is a very accurate way to achieve polar alignment with your Paramount and TheSkyX.

-Make sure you have the latest version and build of TSX, version 10.5 build 10305 is the current full installer for Windows and version 10.5 build 11444 is the current full installer for Mac.
-There is also a daily build from 24 July 2019, 12304 for Windows and (24 July 2019) 12304 for Mac.
+Its best to have the latest version and build of TSX.
+The links to these builds will take you to your personal download page on the Software Bisque web site.
+To have access to the downloads you must log in to the SB site and have a current subscription for the software you want to download (to even see the DL at this time).
+Version 10.5 build 10305 is the current full installer for Windows and version 10.5 build 11444 is the current full installer for Mac.
+There is also a daily build from 14 Feburary 2020, 12503 for Windows and July 24 2019 build 12304 for mac (Note regarding the mac build, it is now 64 bit only, to get the mac 64 DL you must email SB here ‘frontdesk at Bisque dot com’ to get the DL).
 The #’s link to the SB site and if there is a newer build you will see it.
-Note: You have to be a registered user of the SB forums and have a valid TSX subscription to download the software from the SB site.
+Again Note: You have to be a registered user of the SB forums and have a valid TSX subscription to download the software from the SB site.
 Using the latest daily build is recommended.

 The wizard can be found under the Tools menu.

 Before you start APA you will need to be roughly polar aligned, use the RPA (Rough Polar Alignment) wizard for this.
 Tools menu just above APA.